Subhan030/multilingual-semantic-search/README.md

 Answers are grounded strictly in retrieved context

-Language-aware answers
+Language-Aware Answers

 RAG answers are generated in the query’s language

-User-friendly UI
+User-Friendly Interface

 Paste text, upload .txt files, or load sample documents

-Deployment-ready
+Deployment-Ready

 Works locally and on Streamlit Cloud

 How It Works

-Document ingestion
+Document Ingestion
-Documents are split into chunks
+Documents are split into manageable chunks.

 Embedding
-Each chunk is converted into a multilingual vector representation
+Each chunk is converted into a multilingual vector representation.

-Vector indexing
+Vector Indexing
-FAISS is used with cosine similarity (inner product)
+FAISS is used with cosine similarity (inner product).

-Semantic search
+Semantic Search
-Queries are embedded and matched against document vectors
+Queries are embedded and matched against document vectors.

-Sentence re-ranking
+Sentence Re-Ranking
-The most relevant sentences are extracted from matched chunks
+The most relevant sentences are extracted from matched chunks.

-RAG (optional)
+Retrieval-Augmented Generation (Optional)
-Retrieved sentences are passed to a Groq LLM to generate an answer
+Retrieved sentences are passed to a Groq LLM to generate a grounded answer.

 Tech Stack

 Python

-Streamlit – interactive UI
+Streamlit – Interactive UI

-SentenceTransformers – multilingual embeddings
+SentenceTransformers – Multilingual embeddings

-FAISS (CPU) – vector similarity search
+FAISS (CPU) – Vector similarity search

-Groq API – fast LLM inference for RAG
+Groq API – Fast LLM inference for RAG